San Francisco: Spanish era (1769–1821)

-The first European maritime presence occurred on August 5, 1775, when the Spanish San Carlos commanded by Juan Manuel de Ayala became the first ship to anchor in the bay.
-Soon after, on March 28, 1776, the Spanish explorer Juan Bautista de Anza established the Presidio of San Francisco.
-On October 9, Mission San Francisco de Asís (Mission Dolores) was founded by Padre Francisco Palóu.
-In 1804, the province of Alta California was created, which included San Francisco.
+In 1774, Juan Bautista de Anza arrived to the area to select the sites for a mission and presidio.
+The first European maritime presence in San Francisco Bay occurred on August 5, 1775, when the Spanish ship San Carlos, commanded by Juan Manuel de Ayala, became the first ship to anchor in the bay.

+Soon after, on March 28, 1776, Anza established the Presidio of San Francisco.
+On October 9, Mission San Francisco de Asís, also known as Mission Dolores, was founded by Padre Francisco Palóu.
+In 1794, the Presidio established the Castillo de San Joaquín, a fortification on the southern side of the Golden Gate, which later came to be known as Fort Point.